-If you’re dealing with limey build-ups, scummy showers, and funky smells, you’re probably looking for an easy solution to your water problem.
+If you’re dealing with poor tasting, cloudy looking and funky smells, you’re probably looking for an easy solution to your water problem.
 When searching for the right water filtration system, you’re almost guaranteed to come across these two popular options: reverse osmosis unit and carbon filters.

 The most common types of water filters, reverse osmosis and carbon filtering both offer a way to treat your drinking water but yield different results.